-E. Momentum from Colorado's government branches
+E. Momentum from Colorado's Legislative and Executive Branches of Government

 Colorado's legislative and executive branches are extremely active in health care reform.
 In 2017, the Colorado legislature passed the Colorado Healthcare Affordability and Sustainability Enterprise Act that instated the Colorado Healthcare Affordability and Sustainability Enterprise (CHASE) Board to oversee delivery and payment reform programs statewide.
 Additionally, the current Administration identifies health care affordability as a key issue.
-After creating the Office of Saving People Money on Healthcare, Governor Jared Polis' Administration published The Polis-Primavera Roadmap To Saving Coloradans Money On Health Care.
-30,31 The Roadmap incorporates several shortand long-term strategies to improve the efficiency of the health care system in Colorado (see Appendix).
+After creating the Office of Saving People Money on Healthcare, Governor Jared Polis' Administration published The Polis-Primavera Roadmap To Saving